blessiingab/Alu_launchpad1/README.md

 ALU LaunchPad is a Flutter and Firebase application that connects African Leadership University (ALU) students with internships, freelance work, and project opportunities posted by verified student-led startups within the ALU community.

-Today, opportunities are often shared through WhatsApp groups and word of mouth.
-There is no centralized platform to track applications or verify whether a startup posting a role is legitimate.
-LaunchPad solves this problem by enforcing one key rule throughout both the app and Firestore Security Rules:

 > **A startup cannot post opportunities until it has been verified, and it cannot verify itself.**